Develop

 Live Understanding

-Voice SDK returns OnWitPartialResponse methods with initial ASR response data in a manner similar to how transcriptions are provided via OnPartialTranscription and OnFullTranscription.
+Voice SDK fires OnWitPartialResponse events with initial ASR response data, similar to how transcriptions are provided via OnPartialTranscription and OnFullTranscription.

 This process has also been integrated with intent/entity matchers for greater effectiveness.
-Once the confidence score with the matcher reaches the preset threshold, the partial response will be automatically marked as the final response data.
-This option helps support real-time VR voice use cases that require much lower latency.
-It doesn’t affect the message endpoint used for text analysis since that endpoint only performs analysis once.
+Once the confidence score with the matcher reaches the preset threshold, the partial response is automatically marked as the final response data.

-The simplest way to integrate Live Understanding into your scene is to use matchers, which help match intents and entities to the user utterance, and then accept partial responses once they’ve passed the matcher criteria.
+The simplest way to integrate Live Understanding into your app is to use matchers, which help match intents and entities to the user utterance, and then accept partial responses once they pass the matcher criteria.

 1. In the Unreal editor, open the AppVoiceExperience Blueprint to edit it.